Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Lesser lenses often become inaccurate at smaller apertures.

-This isn't important on cameras which meter through-the-lens at taking aperture, like most modern Leicas, but will lead to inaccurate exposures if you're using an external meter.
+This isn't important on cameras which meter through-the-lens at taking aperture, like most modern LEICAs, but will lead to inaccurate exposures if you're using an external meter.

 As far as I can measure, this lens is perfect.